davidrhoden/goldenray/pages/home.md

   key: Home
   order: 0
 ---
-# This is Golden Ray: a slideshow
+# This is Golden Ray

 <div class="slide">